Bird Collision Corps (BCC) in a Box

 Indigo Bunting photo by Maria Parrott-Ryan, BCC volunteer

-The BCC originally started in 2018 in Madison, WI as a partnership between Southern Wisconsin Bird Alliance and the University of Wisconsin-Madison’s departments of Forest and Wildlife Ecology and Facilities Planning and Management.
-The goal was to study the top 10-15 buildings identified as likely collisions hotspots, document if birds do hit those windows, and if problem windows are identified, come up with solutions to fix them.
+The BCC originally started in 2018 in Madison, WI as a partnership between Southern Wisconsin Bird Alliance and the University of Wisconsin-Madison’s departments of Forest & Wildlife Ecology and Facilities Planning & Management.
+The goal was to study the top 10-15 buildings identified as likely collisions hotspots, document the number of birds hitting their windows, come up with solutions to fix problem areas.
 The program has been a tremendous success in terms of volunteer engagement, survey site growth (now surveying at 12+ locations around the Madison area), and window mitigation efforts.
 Learn more here!
-The biggest success story is BCC data helping implement the Madison Bird-safe Glass Ordinance in 2020, with an identical ordinance passing in Middleton in 2024.
+The biggest success story is that BCC data helped implement the Madison Bird-safe Glass Ordinance in 2020, with an identical ordinance passing in Middleton in 2024.

 How Bird Collision Corps works: The Nitty Gritty